Is Dissecting the God-defying Behavior Judging People or Discerning People?

 Believing in God and pursuing the knowledge of God is no simple matter.
 They cannot be achieved simply by gathering together and listening to preaching, and you cannot be perfected by passion alone.
 You must experience, and know, and be principled in your actions, and gain the work of the Holy Spirit.
 When you have undergone experiences, you will be able to differentiate many things—you will be able to distinguish between good and evil, between righteousness and wickedness, between what is of flesh and blood and what is of the truth.
 You should be able to distinguish between all these things, and in so doing, no matter the circumstances, you will never be lost.
 Only this is your real stature.

-Those who only believe in Jesus Christ but do not believe in the incarnate God of today are all condemned.
+Those who only believe in Jesusbut do not believe in the incarnate God of today are all condemned.
 They are all contemporary Pharisees because they do not recognize the God of today, and they all resist God.
 No matter how devoted their belief in Jesus is, it will all be in vain; they will not receive God’s praise.
-All those who say that theyyet have no true knowledge of God in their hearts are hypocrites!
+All those who say that they believe in God yet have no true knowledge of God in their hearts are hypocrites!

 Those who read the Bible in grand churches recite the Bible every day, yet not one understands the purpose of God’s work.
 Not one is able to know God; moreover, not one is in accord with the heart of God.
 They are all worthless, vile men, each standing on high to teach God.
 Though they brandish the name of God, they willfully oppose Him.
 Though they label themselves believers of God, they are ones who eat the flesh and drink the blood of man.
 All such men are devils who devour the soul of man, demons who purposefully disturb those who try to step onto the right path, and stumbling blocks that impede the path of those who seek God.
 Though they are of “robust flesh,” how are their followers to know that they are antichrists who lead man in opposition to God?
 How are they to know that they are living devils who specially seek souls to devour?